SoothsayerTM/100-days-of-proof/README.md

-Day 1, roughly 4AM, 11/11/2025.

-[Origin] "What do you want to be when you grow up?
+"What do you want to be when you grow up?

 "Kind."